But Chatbot Algorithms Still Aren’t Substitutes for Human Imagination

 With ossifying polarization, the last thing we need are tools that can mass produce disinformation.
 AI is a tool, and like all tools it can do good or do mischief, much like fast cars, chainsaws and laptop computers.
 The difference between delight and disaster lies in the hands and heads of its users.

 While chatbots can find, organize and put oat our fingertips an incredible depth of information, its work product still lacks the human judgment that comes from lived experience, value systems and personal insight.
 As humans, we aren’t fully cognizant how our brains process information, detect relevant patterns and form judgments.
-It would be hard to farm that out to AI algorithms.
+Chatbots parrot information collected for 20 years on the internet.

 In his book Until the End of Time, physicist Brian Greene devotes a chapter to the origin of human language, which he links to evolutionary adaptation: